 Patan Durbar is famous for art and artifact and is one of the cleanest cities, with hundreds of temples, stupas, monasteries, Baha, and Hitietc Patan has well-preserved history, culture, and religion.

 There are popular temples around the main square.
-This includes Golden temple, Bhim Sen Temple, Keshav Narayan Temple, Taleju Temple, Sundari Chowk, the Palace, Bhisnu Temple, Krishna Mandir, etc.
+This includes the Golden Temple, Bhim Sen Temple, Keshav Narayan Temple, Taleju Temple, Sundari Chowk, the Palace, Bhisnu Temple, Krishna Mandir, etc.

 The temple is one of the most visited sites in Nepal and lies on the bank of the river Bagmati.
 On the other side of the river, open cremations are conducted regularly according to Hindu and Buddhist practices.